Chapter 3: Challenges for Comparing Net Benefits

 To replicate these results in excel you can download the spreadsheet here: Example3_4

-The project roll-over method involves making the length of both projects the same by assuming the ability to “roll-over” or reinvest in the same projects repeatedly until an equal project life is achieved.
+The project rollover method involves making the length of both projects the same by assuming the ability to “rollover” or reinvest in the same project repeatedly until an equal project life is achieved.
 This is often called the “common life” approach in capital budgeting.

 If we consider two projects:

-Consequently, the NPV for Project X is found as follow:
+Consequently, the NPV for Project X is found as follows:

-The timeline for Project Y is different as the project only spans 3 years as illustrated in Figure 3.10:
+The timeline for Project Y is different as the project only spans three years as illustrated in Figure 3.10:

 Therefore, the NPV of Project Y is:

-When the projects are considered mutually exclusive, the NPV decision rule implies we should accept Project X over Project Y. However, this decision is not correct as we know the projects, we are comparing have unequal lives.
-Therefore, if we assume Project Y can be rolled over and reinvested we can equate the timeline of Project Y to an equivalent time frame as Project X shown in Figure 3.11:
+When the projects are considered mutually exclusive, the NPV decision rule implies we should accept Project X over Project Y. However, this decision is not correct as we know the projects we are comparing have unequal lives.
+Therefore, if we assume Project Y can be rolled over and reinvested, we can equate the timeline of Project Y to an equivalent of Project X’s time frame as shown in Figure 3.11:

 Where:

-• t = is the total number of periods required for roll-over
+is the total number of periods required for rollover

 Following the same example as above for Project Y: